-"Annual Earnings" means your gross annual income from your Employer, including shift differential, in effect just prior to the date of loss.
+"Annual Earnings" means your gross annual income from your Employer in effect just prior to the date of loss.
 It includes your total income before taxes.
 It is prior to any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan, or flexible spending account.
-It includes income actually received from commissions but does not include renewal commissions, bonuses, overtime pay or any other extra compensation, or income received from sources other than your Employer.
+It does not include income received from commissions, bonuses, overtime pay, any other extra compensation or income received from sources other than your Employer.